OfficeDev/office-js-docs-pr.fr-fr/docs/develop/specify-office-hosts-and-api-requirements.md

 }
 else
 {
-    // Run additional code when the Office host is not Word 2016, and when the Office host does not support the CustomXmlParts requirement set.
+    // Run additional code when the Office host is not Word 2016 or later and does not support the CustomXmlParts requirement set.
 }

 ```